 Guava is a shrubby tree that grows densely and will attempt to spread horizontally along the ground.
 You can, therefore, choose to prune guavas into the shape of a tree or a bush, or even grow them as a hedge.

 If you prune your guava in bush form, branches will emerge from near the ground.
 If you train your guava into a tree shape by selecting a single trunk, the fruiting limbs will emerge from 2 feet (0.6 meters) off the ground and up.
-In either case, it’s best not to allow your guava to grow taller than 10 feet (3 meters), or it could blow over in strong winds.
+In either case, it’s best not to

 Now, let’s learn how to prune a guava properly to encourage its healthy growth and maximize fruit production.